 A diskless workstation does not contain a hard disk or a floppy drive.
-It boots from a disk at the server.
-Any modular or low-cost workstation can function as a diskless workstation.
+It boots from a disk on the server.
 Diskless workstations use a different operating system type than LFS workstations, as shown in Table 3-1.

 SRP Operating Systems